ZJ-Gao/MegaFlood_Literature/Himalaya_Megaflood_Literature.md

 13. Yang, A., Wang, H., Liu, W., Hu, K., Liu, D., Wu, C., & Hu, X. (2022).
 Two megafloods in the middle reach of Yarlung Tsangpo River since Last-glacial period: Evidence from giant bars. *Glob.
 Planet.
 Change*, 208, 103726.

 14. Morey, S.M.
 (2023).
-The legacy of megafloods in the eastern Himalaya: from erosion to deposition. *Thesis*.
+The legacy of megafloods in the eastern Himalaya: from erosion to deposition. *PhD Thesis*, University of Washington, Seattle.